hayleyw7/pokedex/README.md

 ## Illustrations

-- User can select a movie, find more details and provide their "star-rating" for the movie.
+- User can select a PoKemon Card, find more details about it .
 ![recording (8)]()

-- User can search for a particular movie in the search bar.
+- User can search for a particular PoKemon in the PoKedeX search bar.
 ![recording (9)]()

 - Fully responsive user experience.